 If you are looknig for a larger houseplant that is safe to have around your cat then you may consider an areca palm.
 These trees need bright but indirect light alongside moist soil and a lot of nutrients.
 They may not be the easiest to care for if your thumb isn't very green but they are wonderful for creating a large indoor greenspace that's also safe for a cat.

-While there are a plethora of safe houseplants for cats, there are also some plants that can be toxic.
+While there are a plethora of safe houseplants for cats, there are also some plants that can be very toxic.
 Be sure to research the plant you plan on purchasing before adding it to your home.
-Some examples of toxic houseplants for cats include lilies, azaleas, crocuses, birds of paradise, carnations, chrysanthemums, daisies, daffodils, dalias, and many more.
+Some examples of toxic houseplants for cats include lilies, azaleas, crocuses, birds of paradise, carnations, chrysanthemums, daisies, daffodils, dalias, sago palms, and many more.
 If your cat ate a plant and you aren't sure if it is toxic, contact your veterinarian or a pet poison hotline as soon as possible.